PARASnagpal99/OperatingSystemsAlgorithms/README.md

 # OperatingSystem_LabFile
-All algorithms related to operating system which are covered in lab .
+All algorithms related to operating system in our course.